FLUID: Training-Free Face De-identification via Latent Identity Substitution: Proposed Method

 \subsection{Loss Functions}

-To guide this latent substitution process, we introduce a set of differentiable loss functions, which we term \textit{reagent losses}.
-In analogy to SN1 reactions, where different chemical reagents interact with a reactive intermediate to influence the final product, each loss function acts as a distinct supervisory ``reagent" that steers the optimization toward a desired transformation.
-Just as protic polar solvents in SN1 stabilize intermediates and facilitate leaving group departure, our identity loss promotes effective identity removal, while attribute and face mask losses stabilize the output by preserving semantic and spatial structure.
-Together, these loss functions form a tunable and composable framework that enables selective identity editing in the latent space without compromising image utility.
+To guide this latent substitution process, we introduce a set of differentiable loss functions that steer the optimization toward a desired transformation.
+These loss functions form a tunable and composable framework that enables selective identity editing in the latent space while preserving the overall utility and semantic consistency of the reconstructed image.

 \paragraph{Identity Loss.} To ensure effective suppression of identity information, we introduce an identity loss based on FaceNet \cite{schroff2015facenet}, a widely used FR model.
 The model encodes images into an embedding space where Euclidean distance correlates with identity difference.
 Given a source image $x$ and a generated image $\hat{x}$, we define the identity loss as: